-A.4.4.3 Findings and observations A.4.4.3.1 Path loss analysis
+A.4.4.3.1 Path loss analysis

 From the measured data, the path loss (PL) for each location was estimated using the two PL models which are introduced in Sec.
 A.1.9.3.1, the CI free space reference distance PL model and the ABG PL model.
 Figure A4.4.3.1-1 shows the path loss plots for both the LoS and NLoS channels in the building.
 The path loss model parameters are listed in Table A4.4.3.1-1 with the valid ranges for distance.